 Feels Like: Korean Gardens

-The Bell of Peace and Harmony is a fitting centerpiece in the heart of the Meadowlark Botanical Gardens (Fairfax County).
+The Bell of Peace and Harmony is a fitting centerpiece in the heart of the Meadowlark Botanical Gardens in Fairfax County.
 The handcrafted structure symbolizes a lovely friendship between South Korea and the United States.
 Kwangsik Won, a legendary Korean artist, created the bell while other artisans added natural images representative of both countries.
 The placement of the bell within a traditional Korean pavilion makes it the only landmark of its kind in the Western Hemisphere.

 While you’re here at the Korean Bell Garden, roam the surrounding grounds and you’ll spot plenty of other cultural icons such as totem poles (“jangseung”), volcanic rock statues (“dol hareubangs”), and ornamental display gardens as well.